zikunz/tp/docs/UserGuide.md

 * Expected Output:

 ```
 Got it!
-The order for customer [coco] has been shipped.
+The order for customer [coco] is completed.
+Generating receipt for customer: coco
+Receipt generated for customer: coco
 ```

 ### Storage